A Few Airplane Travel Tips and Etiquette To Follow

 Not too long ago, I ran across an interesting article about simple rules of courtesy when flying and that plane travel does have some rules of etiquette in place that one should try to follow on every flight.
 Below is a sample of what I discovered and what you should follow the next time you fly the friendly skies!

 It really just involves a little consideration of others and simple common courtesy.

 First, take a look at this excellent video on 5 important rules of airplane etiquette.
 View on …

 Certainly everyone has different ideas in regards to how they feel about certain rules and manners to follow, but here are a few of my personal thoughts on this subject after years and years of flying all over the world.
-Hopefully some helpful guidelines to think about and perhaps use the next time you take a flight.
+Hopefully some helpful guidelines for you to think about and perhaps use the next time you take a flight.

-If we all would exercise a little etiquette while flying, I am sure it would make plane travel more enjoyable for everyone. 😀
+If we all would exercise a little etiquette while flying, I am sure it would make plane travel much more enjoyable for everyone. 😀

-Travel Tip # 1 … Common Courtesy Goes a Long Way
+Airplane Travel Tips # 1 … Common Courtesy Goes a Long Way

 I feel this is perhaps the most important tip I can make regarding airplane etiquette, and that is being polite and respectful of others, especially in confined places.
 Showing respect and gratitude for your flight crew especially, goes a long way.

 These people work hard and put up with a great deal of disrespect during many flights.
-Displaying some common courtesy will be greatly appreciated!
-It just might get you a little more attention and pampering, especially on those long haul flights.
+Displaying some common courtesy and respect is always greatly appreciated!
+It just might get you a little more attention and pampering, especially on those long haul flights as well. 🙂

 All of us, I am quite sure, want to travel safely and comfortably.
 Having a person on board that is demanding, obnoxious and rude can certainly cause a great deal of stress for most everyone on the plane.

 So, mind your manners and try to be polite with everyone around you!

-Travel Tip # 2 … Don’t Forget About Personal Hygiene
+Airplane Travel Tips # 2 … Don’t Forget About Personal Hygiene

 Second on my list plane etiquette considerations deals with …